-The rights and responsibilities of site tenants and site owners are different to those of a landlord and tenant.
+The rights and responsibilities of site tenants and site owners are different to those of tenants and landlords.

-The RT Act excludes certain premises from coverage under the Act.
+The RT Act excludes certain premises from being covered by the Act.
 These exclusions are not always clear cut and the RT Act will be assumed to apply to a tenancy agreement, unless it can be shown that it does not (s 507).
-Contact the Tenants Union for further information (see “Advice and contacts”).
+Contact Tenants Victoria for more information.
+The main exclusions include:

 Premises or rooms that are part of a motel or premises licenced under the Liquor Control Reform Act 1998 (Vic) are not covered by the RT Act, subject to certain exceptions (s 20).